Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Write-Back and Post-processing

-\mysubsubsection{Asynchronous WB} With unstructured sparsity, PEs process a different amount of data and can asynchronously request WB.
-To facilitate such support, accelerator designs can employ additional hardware logic.
-For example, ZENA \cite{kim2017zena} used a common bus that was used to multicast/broadcast blocks of filters or feature maps to PEs and for collecting the output.
-In ZENA, the output buffer was flushed to the memory during the idle period of the bus, which avoided bus contention between broadcasting activations from memory and WB of partial summations.
-For prioritizing the requests from PEs to access the bus for WB, it determined the PE groups with a higher number of pending output tiles.
+\mysubsubsection{Asynchronous WB} With unstructured sparsity, PEs process a different amount of data and can asynchronously request WB during the execution.
+For facilitating such support, accelerator designs can employ additional hardware logic.
+For example, ZENA \cite{kim2017zena} used a common bus for multicasting blocks of filters and feature maps to PEs and collecting the output.
+Output buffers of PEs were flushed to the memory during the idle period of the bus, which avoided bus contention between broadcasting activations from memory and WB of partial summations.
+For prioritizing the requests from PEs to access the bus for WB, it determined the PE groups with a high number of pending output tiles.